Gabe-124/Baja_Data/desktop_client/README.md

    - The app will auto-detect lap completion when crossing this zone
 5. **Test the USB Link (optional)** - After connecting, click **Start Test TX** to stream synthetic telemetry packets at 915 MHz.
 Click the button again (or disconnect/close the app) to stop the transmission.

+### No-Hardware Simulation Mode

+Want to poke around the dashboard without a Raspberry Pi or LoRa radio nearby?
+Use the **Start Simulation** button in the header:

+1. Launch the desktop app (no cables required).
+2. Click **Start Simulation** – the lap table and map reset, then begin receiving fake GPS packets that drive a smooth loop around the map.
+3. Watch the track trace, lap timer, and delta widgets update exactly as they would on race day.
+4. Click **Stop Simulation** when you are ready to reconnect real hardware; the Connect button will re-enable automatically.

+> Note: The simulation intentionally disables the hardware test-transmit button.
+Stop the simulator before plugging in the LoRa receiver so the app can take control of the real serial port again.

 ### During a Session

 - **Map Controls**